Frequently Asked Questions

 - Click “Program/Plan Application” link

-If you are not meeting the admission requirements for your preferred program, please speak with an Academic Advisor about shadowing the program.
+If you are not meeting the admission requirements for your preferred program, please speak with an Academic Program Advisor about shadowing the program.

 If you are a student in the School of Earth, Environment & Society interested in courses offered by another department/faculty, you MUST contact the appropriate department with your request.
 Please make sure when you are contacting another department/faculty to include the following information: 1.
 Your full name 2.
 Your student ID number 3.
 Your current program and level (eg, Honours Geography Level II, Environmental Science Level III, etc.) 4.
 The course that you are emailing about